savagerunderscorelex/madlibsgonemad/logs.md

 9:36 Did the code that would put the value of the input into the blanks, added the code to remove the top layer, added form event listner and adjusted the html due to errors

 9:40 PM Adjusted an issue where the cover was still visible on submit, it was because I never added a background color to the result paragraph lol

+10:22 PM I wanted to make all of the buttons more round, but only the home page buttons are not following the rule I put in the css file for SOME reason.
+I'll try to figure this out tomorrow